You can use Fluid Construction Grammar in two ways:

 2. Download the FCG Editor

-Note for MacOS users: On the latest versions of MacOS, you will need to run $ xattr -d com.apple.quarantine /Applications/app_name.app to convince Gatekeeper that the software is safe.
+Note for MacOS users: On the latest versions of MacOS, you will need to give your Mac permission to open the FCG-editor.
+You can do this in two ways:

 First time using the FCG Editor